 What Is Permanent Life Insurance?

-Life insurance is designed to provide financial security for your family in the event of your death.
+Life insurance is a financial product that aims to safeguard your household’s financial security in the event of the life-insured’s death.

 Main Components of Permanent Life Insurance: